SahilSR81/SahilSR81/README.md

 - 👋 Hi, I’m @SahilSR81
 - 👀 I’m interested in data analytics and databases
-- 🌱 I’m currently pursuing my bachelor's degree in computer science Also I enrolled in IBM data analyst professional Certification
+- 🌱 I’m currently pursuing my bachelor's degree in computer science and I am currently enrolled in IBM data analyst professional Certification Course
-- 💞️ I’m looking  for mates to help me into developing new skills for my career in data analytics
+- 💞️ I’m looking for mates to help me in developing new skills for my career in data analytics
 - 📫 You can connect with me through mail: sahilrajputsigh81@gmail.com ,
 IG : sahilsinghrajput81 ,
 LinkedIn : www.linkedin.com/in/sahil-singh-169168179
+- Thank you for Checking my profile

 <!---